 Timesheets hold sensitive corporate and customer data including customer details, time spent, details of work done, and in many cases the internal cost and recharge rates involved.
 Aside from the legal and ethical issues, poor timesheet data security risks severe loss of goodwill and potentially loss of revenue.
 Although it is important for all corporate data to be kept secure, timesheet data, the security of timesheet systems and ISO and SOC2 certification is often overlooked.

-When research estimates that nearly 80% of mobile apps have been hacked, it’s time to consider the security risks of mobile devices and take steps to ensure secure timesheet entry.
+One of the weakest aspects of timesheet security is mobile apps.
+Research estimates that nearly 80% of mobile apps have been hacked, indicating it is time to consider the security risks of mobile devices and take steps to ensure secure timesheet entry.

 Although SSL, SSO and data encryption security is common with cloud software, ISO / SOC2 compliance and security certification through Penetration testing (PEN Testing) is often overlooked and misunderstood.